This annual statement will be generated each year.

 - Any infection transmission incidents and any action taken (these will have been reported in accordance with our Significant Event procedure)

-- Details of any control risk assessments undertaken
+- Details of infection control risk assessments undertaken.

 - Any review and update of policies, procedures and guidelines